swarnendubiswas/dotemacs/README.md

 ##Emacs

-My Emacs changes, all in one place.
-Most of the customizations included have been collected from different sources on the Internet, and tailored according to my preferences.
+My Emacs customizations, all in one place.
+Many of the customizations included are collected from different sources on the Internet, and tailored according to my preferences.

 ######Note

-The setup is not perfect for programming with Java.
-I think Eclipse is way better with Java.
+Other than text and elisp editing, I mostly use Emacs for editing C/C++, LaTeX, and Python files.
+The current setup should work fine for these major modes, and is not well-tuned for programming with Java.
+I think Eclipse is way better for working with Java.

 #####Installation

-First, if your `.emacs.d` directory is not empty, then you might want to backup the contents.
+You might want to backup your contents if your `.emacs.d` directory is not empty.
 Then, use the following command to checkout the source:

 ```
 git clone https://github.com/swarnendubiswas/dotemacs.git .emacs.d